nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 [[github](http://github.com/rertyy)]

-* Role: Full-Stack Developer
+* Role: Back-End Developer
-* Responsibilities: Proficient in both front-end and back-end development.
-Handle tasks ranging from designing user interfaces to implementing server-side logic and managing database.
+* Responsibilities: Specialise in handling the logic and data behind the scenes of the BookKeeper application.
+From interfaces.

 ### Kailin Teo